Danny-CA/Hydrogen-Atoms-Simulator/README.md

 * Observe atomic interactions: Evaluate how atoms interact with each other and how these interactions are modified by temperature variations.

-* Infer macroscopic properties: Derive observable macroscopic properties, such as internal energy or thermal diffusion, from the behavior of atoms in the simulated system.